Is Ushuaia worth it?

 Here are the two top Beagle Channel tours (and their pros/cons):

-• Small Group Cruise: As I mentioned, we took a 4-hour cruise with this tour.
+Small Group Cruise: As I mentioned, we took a 4-hour cruise with this tour.
 It was perfect, to add more time would have been too long in the boat and we saw all the highlights.
 The guides were SO informative and spoke perfect English.
 I can’t recommend them enough.
 The only con is the size of the boat.
-We struggled with our 2 year old due to lack of space and he got motion sickness.
-This is no fault of the tour company, but mobile toddlers may be happier on a larger boat.
-Reserve yours here.
+Mobile toddlers may be happier on a larger boat like this, we struggled with our 2 year old due to lack of space and he got motion sickness.
+[This is no fault of the tour company.]
+Reserve your small boat here.

-• Full Day (add on Pengins & Estancia): The half day tour doesn’t include a viewing of the penguin colony.
+- Full Day (with Penguin viewing): The half day tour doesn’t include a viewing of the penguin colony.
 If this is a MUST for you (and you don’t have time for a walking with penguins tour later) then you can book this tour.
-It adds a couple hours of navigation to Martillo Island as well as a visit to the region’s most historic ranch, Estancia Haberton (but know that you see the penguins from the boat, you do not disembark to walk with them, you do disembark to tour the estancia).
-If you’re on a time crunch this fits a TON in one day.
+It adds a couple hours of navigation to Martillo Island as well as a visit to the region’s most historic ranch, Estancia Harberton.
+You see the penguins from the boat, you do not disembark to walk with them.

 Hike to Laguna Esmeralda

-Laguna Esmeralda is one of the top things to do in Ushuaia and its most popular hike by a landslide.
+Laguna Esmeralda is one of the top things to do in Ushuaia and its most popular hike.

 It’s classified as moderately difficult at 8.7 kilometers.